organisciak/dissertation/document/3_apriori.md

 Some exceptions to this approach have been attempted with success<!--TODO-->

 Evidence suggests that the design of a data collection interface affects the quality and distribution of [@organisciak_evaluating_2012; @howe_crowdsourcing:_2008; @organisciak_incidental_2013].
-The manner to improve on a basic task/description/item is unclear thus far; some success has been attained by slowing workers down, while other times it has been beneficial to encourage cheaper, more impulsive contributions in larger numbers <!-- TODO cite -->.
+The manner to improve on a basic task/description/item design is unclear thus far; some success has been attained by slowing workers down, while other times it has been beneficial to encourage cheaper, more impulsive contributions in larger numbers <!-- TODO cite -->.

-In keeping with goals of the proposed dissertation, this study will evaluate two interfaces for encouraging less deviation between human contributors by providing training and feedback, respectively. <!--TODO: Removed: "accounting for their (inattention?selection?) biases -->.
+In keeping with goals of the proposed dissertation, this study will evaluate the effect of task design on collected information retrieval data.

+Looking at task design, I will evaluate two interfaces for encouraging less deviation between human contributors by providing training and feedback, respectively.
 These interfaces are intended to slow down workers and make them aware of how their perception of the task deviates from the standard.
 They will be compared to a baseline basic interface, as well as an alternative system that encourages quicker responses.

+This will be done in the context of an established information retrieval problem -- enriching terse microblogging messages through paid crowdsourcing -- with the study design motivated by effects seen in my earlier work.

-These alternate designs will be evaluated for a sample task of identifying the topic of a microblogging message from Twitter -- a tweet.
+In the control study, workers will identifying the topic of a microblogging message from Twitter -- a tweet.
 This is a task where the information object is sparse and the topics are often short-lived and previously unseen, making crowdsourcing a promising approach to improve information retrieval across the data.
-It is also a realistic task that has been attempted with crowdsourcing in the past. <!--TODO-->
+It is also a realistic task that has been attempted with crowdsourcing in the past.

 ## Outline

 This section of the dissertation proposal serves as a skeleton for the dissertation chapter.
 Below, I
- outline the problem of collecting less biased data from human workers, discuss some of my previous research on the topic, and present the scope,
+ outline the problem of collecting higher reliability work from human workers, discuss some of my previous research on the topic, and present the scope,